A three-player AR/VR game

 Created for iPads, Andriod phones and Gear VR using Unity3D, Node.js, Socket.IO, Particle API, OculusVR, Vuforia, Blender, Adobe Illustrator, Particle Photon, 3D printing and Laser cutting

-This thesis project explores the possibilities of generating shared awareness in a virtual reality (VR) experience between a head-mounted display (HMD) wearer and other observers in the same physical space by merging wearable technology, augmented reality, asymmetric game design and wireless communications in the internet of things (IoT).
-The final outcome of this thesis project, RABBOT, features a modified VR head-mounted display and three-player asymmetric mobile game experiences with an embedded communication system to create opportunities for shared awareness amongst players.
+RABBOT is my MDes thesis project exploring the possibilities of generating shared awareness in a virtual reality (VR) experience between a head-mounted display (HMD) wearer and other observers in the same physical space.
+The final outcome of RABBOT features a modified VR head-mounted display and three-player asymmetric mobile game experiences with an embedded communication system to create opportunities for shared awareness amongst players.
 In the game, the participating observers can play cooperatively as Scientists to against the HMD wearer who is playing the Rabbot.
 Overall this thesis project argues that an engaging VR experience should not focus exclusively on the HMD wearer but also include other audiences to address and engage the relationships and interactions between them.

 The isolating design of virtual reality (VR) head-mounted displays (HMD) is typical in the single-player experience - immersing one into a virtual environment.
 This often creates a situation in which only one headset is available but no opportunities for engagement are made accessible for other people nearby.
 This isolation in VR cuts off social connections and awareness between the virtual world and physical world, between the HMD wearers and other observers.
 Additionally, the current offerings in the consumer electronics market of the head-mounted display have a dull appearance, which also shows the lack of attention in terms of design for other audiences.

 Project management for both written document and prototype making.

 A diagram to define possible users, solutions and relationships among them.